Peng, same-day courier service

 ✅ 2.
 You Win More Last-Minute Sales

-Whether it’s birthday gifts or urgent items, customers are often shopping under pressure.
-If they know they’ll get it today, they buy faster, especially on WhatsApp or Instagram.
+Birthday gifts or urgent items, some customers are often shopping under pressure.
+If they know they’ll get it today, they pay faster.

 ✅ 3.
 You Stand Out From Competitors